Hi-de-Hi!: Theme music and merchandise

 Hi-de-Hi! had a rock and roll style theme tune called "Holiday Rock".
 Sung by Ken Barrie, who would later provide the voice of Postman Pat, on the series opening titles, the song was later released as a single with the main vocal part sung by Paul Shane and the Yellowcoats (it featured several members of the cast on backing vocals).
 It became a UK Top 40 hit in May 1981.
 Paul Shane and Ruth Madoc appeared in character on Cheggers Plays Pop in June 1981 for a mimed performance of the song.

+In 1981 the album Hi-De-Hi - Songs And Fun From The Staff Of Maplin's Holiday Camp was released, featuring standards of the era performed in character by the cast.

 Hi-de-Hi! was merchandised by the BBC with official products such as board games, albums, books, toys and T-shirts available to buy.

 After Hi-de-Hi!

 Several principal cast members were reunited in another period piece by the same writers called You Rang, M'Lord?, which piloted in 1988, and ran for four series to 1993, and again in Oh, Doctor Beeching! by David Croft and Richard Spendlove from 1995 for two series.